austinmama/fortigate-1g/getting-help.md

 # Getting help and support for Fortigate Security Appliance 1 Gbps
 {: #getting-help-and-support-for-fortigate-security-appliance-1gbps}

-If you have problems or questions about using the FortiGate Security Appliance (FSA) 1 Gbps, you can get help by searching for information or by asking questions through one of the forums listed.
-You can also open a support case.
+If you have problems or questions about using the FortiGate Security Appliance (FSA) 1 Gbps, you can search for information or ask questions by using [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external}.
+Post your question then and tag it with "fsa-1g" and "ibm-cloud".
-{: shortdesc}

-If you use the forums to ask a question, tag your question so that it is seen by the IBM© Cloud development teams.

-* If you have technical questions about the FortiGate Security Appliance (FSA) 1 Gbps, post your question on [Stack Overflow](https://stackoverflow.com/search?q=fsa-1g+ibm-cloud) and tag your question with "fsa-1g" and "ibm-cloud".
-* For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/topics/fsa-1g.html?smartspace=ibm-cloud) forum.
-Include the "fsa-1g" and "ibm-cloud" tags.

-See [Getting help](https://{DomainName}/docs/get-support?topic=get-support-using-avatar) for more details about using the forums.

-For more information about opening an IBM support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).
+{:shortdesc}

+You can also open a support case in the [{{site.data.keyword.cloud_notm}} console (https://cloud.ibm.com/unifiedsupport/cases/add){: external}.